Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

 { \textbf{Discussion}}

-In contrast with previous works that considered the reflection matrix at a single frequency~\citep{popoff_exploiting_2011} or time-of-flight~\citep{kang_imaging_2015,badon_smart_2016,yoon_laser_2020}, the measurement of a polychromatic reflection matrix~\cite{Zhang2023} allowed us to realize in post-processing: (i) a 3D confocal image of the sample reflectivity on millimetric volumes (0.1 mm$^3$ = $10^9$ voxels) in an ultra-fast acquisition time (1 s) ; (ii) a local compensation of aberrations which usually prevent deep imaging. \alexx{The required number of input wave-fronts depends on the aberration level and scales as the number of resolution cells covered by the RPSF~\cite{Bureau2023}.
-Compared with time-domain and scanning OCT, spectral measurement and spatial multiplexing of the wave-field provides a much better signal-to-noise ratio~\cite{mertz_introduction_2019}.} Moreover, while a time-gated reflection matrix only allows a transverse compensation of aberrations, the polychromatic reflection matrix gives access to temporal degrees of freedom that can be exploited for compensating the axial distortions of the coherence volume.
-Eventually, it can be exploited for overcoming the multiple scattering limit in optical microscopy since it provides the opportunity of tailoring complex spatio-temporal focusing laws~\cite{Lee2023} required to focus light in depth.
+In contrast with previous works that considered the reflection matrix at a single frequency~\citep{popoff_exploiting_2011} or time-of-flight~\citep{kang_imaging_2015,badon_smart_2016,yoon_laser_2020}, the measurement of a polychromatic reflection matrix~\cite{Zhang2023} allowed us to realize in post-processing: (i) a 3D confocal image of the sample reflectivity on millimetric volumes (0.1 mm$^3$ = $\corr{5}\times 10^9$ voxels) in an ultra-fast acquisition time (\corr{1.4} s) ; (ii) a local compensation of aberrations which usually prevent deep imaging.

-To do so, the mapping of the refractive index will also be an important step to build accurate focusing laws inside the medium~\cite{Chen2020}.
-As shown by quantitative phase imaging of thin biological samples, this physical parameter is also a quantitative marker for biology.
-Mapping the refractive index in 3D and in an epi-detection geometry will pave the way towards a \alex{quantitative} imaging of biological tissues.
+\corr{The required number of input wave-fronts depends on the aberration level and scales as the number of resolution cells covered by the RPSF~\cite{Bureau2023}.
+If this condition is not met, the diffuse halo extends beyond the RPSF extension (Fig.~\ref{fig:mire}g) and suppression of multiple scattering is then less efficient than it would be in conventional confocal imaging (see the residual bakground in Fig.~\ref{fig:mire}h).
+In practice, a compromise shall therefore be made between the frame rate and the image quality.
+Note also that a great advantage of the matrix approach with respect to conventional confocal imaging lies in its ability of local aberration compensation in post-processing.} \corr{Moreover, a spectral measurement and spatial multiplexing of the wave-field provides a drastic enhancement of the signal-to-noise ratio by a factor $N_{\omega}\times N_{\textrm{in}}$, \textit{i.e} the number of spatio-temporal degrees of freedom provided by our illumination sequence~\cite{mertz_introduction_2019}.}